nulldevelopmenthr/starter-edition/README.md

 Based on Symfony framework v3, create at March 5th, 2016;

+Important: To run this build successfully on CircleCI, please switch to Ubuntu Trusty 14.04 version (on Projects settings of CircleCI web).

 #### Additional packages (ones not installed by symfony standard edition)